azcoov/azcoov.github.com/about/index.md

 ##Now

-In 2013, I join the team at [Less Neglect](http://www.lessneglect) to help them build an amazing customer analytics platform.
+In 2013, I joined the team at [Less Neglect](http://www.lessneglect) to help them build an amazing customer analytics platform.

 I enjoy working on these fun projects like [Pay Pad for Stripe](https://www.pay-pad.com), [Alerts for Stripe](https://www.pay-pad.com/alerts), and [Tekfolio](http://www.tekfolio.me).